 The Smart Aptitude Series is a suite of three online ability tests measuring verbal, numerical and abstract reasoning.
-Descriptions of the tests and links to the practise sites are provided below:
+Descriptions of the tests and links to the practice sites are provided below:

 The Smart Aptitude Series of tests are described as ‘adaptive’.
 The term adaptive relates to how the test adapts to the individual’s responses and whether they answer the questions presented correctly or incorrectly.